RowenaRavenclawWithExtraClaws/RowenaRavenclawWithExtraClaws/README.md

 ### Hi there 👋

 I'm Abdelrahman Nasser, a software engineer dedicated to hard work and learning new things to help my team succeed.
 With strong problem-solving skills and an analytical view, I can break down any problem to its core to make it easy for designing and implementing a solution for it.
 I am Adaptable and ready to shift my preferences to advance my career.
-I consider my code to be cleaner than new cloth, smooth like marble, and efficient like Nikola Jokic 💪🏽

 ### Hobbies

+💻 Tech enthusiast<br />
 🏀 NBA fanatic 🏀<br />
 ♚♝ Chess player who kills with the catalan ♚♝<br />
 🎧 Classic music 🎧<br />
 🎹 I also appreciate a good beat 🎹<br />
-💻 Tech enthusiast<br />

 ### Tools